The Zoo of Opers and Dualities: -twisted -opers and -opers with regular singularities

 which are distinct. \end{enumerate} \end{Def}

 Then we immediately have the following proposition.

 \begin{Prop} The polynomials $\{s_i(z)\}_{i=1,\dots, r+1}$ describing the line bundle $\mathcal{L}_r$ are all of degree one. \end{Prop}

-Without loss of generality we can assume $s_i(z)$ to be monic.
+Without loss of generality we can assume $s_i(z)$ to be monic, namely $s_i(z)=z-p_i$ for some complex $p_i$.
 The only relation, which determines the space of such objects is the relation (\ref{Wrel}).
 We will call the space of canonical $Z$-twisted Miura $(SL(r+1,q))$-opers as $q{\rm Op}_Z^{\Lambda}$.
 We can introduce the space

 where ${\rm Wr}$ stands for the relation (\ref{Wrel}).

 Using Theorem \ref{Th:XXZBethecorr} we have the following statement.

 \begin{Prop} There is an isomorphism of algebras